cukierm/Simulator-React/README.md

 In the future, I'd like to add a page where students are asked to use the simulator to investigate conceptual questions, such as how the sample size affects the P-value.

 This project was reated with React and vanilla JavaScript.
 The histogram is courtesy react-google-charts.
+The idea was inspired by the collection of applets built by Alan Rossman and Beth Chance, in particular <http://www.rossmanchance.com/applets/OneProp/OneProp.htm>